Illegal Dumping (aka “Fly-Tipping”) is an unsightly scourge; it destroys the landscape and is a health hazard.

 Residents want to feel proud of where they live, whether it be in an urban environment or the countryside.
-Fly-tipping is a bio-hazard, a danger to children and the environment, and it attracts vermin.
-Unfortunately, one of the frustrations is that when residents come across cases of fly-tipping and they report it to the local authorities, they often have no way of knowing if their report has been received, and if anything is going to be done about it.
+Illegal dumping is a bio-hazard, a danger to children and the environment, and it attracts vermin.
+Unfortunately, one of the frustrations is that when residents come across cases of illegal dumping and they report it to the local authorities, they often have no way of knowing if their report has been received, and if anything is going to be done about it.
 This makes them feel that they don’t have a voice and that their concerns are unimportant.
 Tragedies such as Grenfell tower have borne this fact out, where residents’ complaints prior to the disaster fell on deaf ears.

 What is needed is an independent means of reporting that holds the local authorities accountable, and that’s where PSR (Public Service Request) comes in.